 The Professional Learning Community Assessment-Revised (PLCA-R) (2010) is a 52-item assessment created to measure everyday classroom and school practices in relation to the five PLC dimensions (Olivier, Hipp, & Huffman, 2003).
 Respondents rate these items along a five-point scale.

 The assessment has been administered to professional staff in numerous school districts at varying grade levels throughout the United States and has assisted educators to determine the strength of practices in their own schools within each dimension.
-The assessment tool has also been translated into the following languages: Arabic, Chinese (Mandarin), Dutch, Farsi (Persian), Greek, Malay, Spanish, and Turkish.
+The assessment tool has also been translated into the following languages: Arabic, Chinese (Mandarin), Dutch, Farsi (Persian), Greek, Malay, Romanian, Spanish, and Turkish.

 Doctoral students, university faculty, and other researchers have used the assessment in their national and international projects to determine the strength of dimensions in schools that seek to implement the professional learning community framework.